claudecodeguide.dev

 For each failure, explain the likely cause and suggest a fix."

-Use the --model flag to pick the right model for the job:
+Use the --model flag to match the model to the job:

 # Haiku for fast, cheap tasks (linting, formatting checks)